 Guest Blog by Christopher Tillman

-You can follow Christopher Tillman on Twitter at @christophertill
+Christopher Tillman is an actor, writer, and producer.
+Follow him on Twitter at @christophertill